-During an initial placement search, OCOK intake staff will assign an initial Level of Care after review of the Care Match matching assessment along with the information provided by DFPS in the common application, removal affidavit, and any other available documentation.
+Although OCOK does not conduct a "pre-authorization," as placements maybe needed at any time, OCOK Intake is available and can be reached via our Intake Hotline, 24/7/365 to locate and secure placement and assess a level of care.
+During an initial placement search and no later than 24 hours from the point of initial referral from DFPS, OCOK intake staff will assign an initial Level of Care (LOC) after review of the CareMatch matching assessment along with the information provided by DFPS in the common application, removal affidavit, and any other available documentation.